goessner/ctrling/readme.md

 The default width of the `<ctrl-ing>` menu is `200px`, which can be modified by the element's `width` attribute.
 Its default position is the top right corner of the HTML page.
 This might be fine-adjusted via `top` and `right` attributes.

-We can use multiple `<ctrl-ing>` per page.
+We can use multiple `<ctrl-ing>`s per page.
 In this case the elements should be encapsulated via

 ```html
 <div style="position:relative;">